 If you are a true foodie and would like to try the most traditional dishes and have someone explained everything, I can highly recommend this food tour!

 If you are looking for a special experience, try this 3-5 courses medieval dinner with unlimited drinks.
-Not only will you get a great ambience and food, but you will also be entertained along the way by performers – there are swordsmen, jugglers and more!
+Not only will you get a great ambiance and food, but you will also be entertained along the way by performers – there are swordsmen, jugglers, and more!